 In the US about five million people move each year across the state lines.
 As a part of this move, the country has been witnessing a persistent inflow of Americans to the South.

 Census population estimates show that the 16 states and the District of Columbia that make up the South saw an increase in population of almost 1.4 million people between 2014 and 2015.

 In fact, this population influx can help some states gain additional seats in the House of Representatives.
 Texas could get up to three extra seats, Florida – two, and Arizona and North Carolina – one each after the next Census.

 We all know that moving is stressful.
 Moving across the state lines adds even more anxiety to the whole relocation process.
 Therefore, the payoff should be substantial.

-Who is moving and what are their reasons for a permanent change of home?
+Let’s see, who is moving and what their reasons for a permanent change of home are:

 - Aging baby boomers, who are moving to where it’s warmer.

 - People who are moving away from economically depressed places to where there’s more opportunity, for example to Texas.
 In fact, Texas had the biggest population gain from 2014 to 2015, an increase of 490,000 people.
 The state has been a magnet for job seekers from elsewhere.
 The development of the Eagle Ford Shale formation in the southern part is responsible for the big industrial expansion and workplace creation.

 - People who are moving from the states with the expensive real estate to where it’s cheaper.
 Californians are moving to Arizona, New Yorkers to Florida, Georgia, and North Carolina.
 And everyone is moving to Texas.

 According to a Census report, a search for jobs and more affordable housing were behind two-thirds of the long-distance moves between 2014 and 2015.